 Another important element of raster images is the specific type of file.
 Raster comes in many different formats, some quite dated and obsolete, and others have modern capabilities that are beneficial.
 For example, in the photo below you will see two images with the IDB logo and a blue square.
 In each instance, the blue square was placed behind a previously saved raster version of our logo.
 On top, the image was saved as a JPG, or JPEG, which does not have transparent background capabilities.
 The bottom image was saved as a PNG, which does allow for transparent backgrounds (as an option, you may also pick any color as a solid background).
 Imagine JPG is an image printed onto white paper, while a transparent PNG is the same image printed onto clear material.
 There are many other differences, such as compressed vs non-compressed and the number of colors each can store.
 There are also a great many other raster file types not listed here, but PNG and JPG are the most common.

-If you’re still with us, then we hope you have learned a great deal about vector and raster images and are ready to tackle your next graphics project!
+If you’re still with us, then we hope you have learned a great deal about vector graphics and raster images and are ready to tackle your next graphics project!
 This article just scratches the surface, and we certainly encourage you to go out and continue to explore and expand your knowledge if you’re still interested.
 If you want to know more, have a specific question, or are ready to get in touch with us about your next graphics or signage project, then be sure to stop by our Contact page and fill out the form, or you can give us a call and be sure to follow us on social media.
 Thanks for the read and we hope you enjoyed it!

 -IDB Furniture & Signs